MohamedNabil3/portfolio/README.md

 - **Styles**: Modify `style.css` to change colors, fonts, or layout.
 - **Images**: Add project screenshots or a profile picture if desired (currently using CSS shapes/icons).

+- you can checkout the project live at https://mohamednabil3.github.io/portfolio/

 ---
 © 2025 Mohamed Nabil